Integrative Technologies Support Core

 Applications must be submitted and approved before core services are obtained or invoiced; the CEG will not award "after the fact" subsidies.

 Each investigator will receive not more than 3 subsidies per year, not to exceed 10K per PI per year.
+ITS can match only up to half of anticipated Core usage costs (50%); maximum amount per request up to $5,000.

 Please provide all details required on the following application form and submit in c/o the CEG program director.